mattermost/docs/source/install/self-managed-changelog.md

      - Email verification is enabled
  - Changed **Actions** post menu hover text to **Message Actions**.
  - Enabled the new onboarding task list for end users.
- - The legacy ``Enable post formatting`` setting is now hidden when the Message Formatting Toolbar is enabled.
+ - The legacy ``Enable post formatting`` user setting is now hidden when the Message Formatting Toolbar is enabled.
  - Updated Apps Framework to version 1.1.0 to add improved logging.

 #### Performance